 Why BofA Is Downgrading Take-Two After The Q1 Print

-Take-Two Interactive Software, Inc’s (NASDAQ: TTWO) solid first-quarter print and potentially strong fiscal 2021 performance seem to be already priced into the stock, according to BofA Securities.
+Take-Two Interactive Software, Inc’s (NASDAQ: TTWO) solid first-quarter print and potentially strong fiscal 2021 performance seem priced into the stock, according to BofA Securities.

 The Take-Two Analyst: Ryan Gee downgraded Take-Two Interactive Software from Neutral to Underperform and raised the price target from $155 to $166.